-• Deputy Heads' Forum
+Deputy Heads' Forum

-Early in the academic year we will hold a Deputy Heads' Forum - these are termly meetings attended by the Deputy Heads of the Junior and Senior School.
+Early in the academic year we will hold a Deputy Head's Forum - these are termly meetings attended by the Deputy Head.
 The first meeting will be on Wednesday 18 September at 4.10pm.
 Please report to the Senior School Office, further dates are to be confirmed.
 The purpose of these meetings is to provide an open forum for matters of interest to be raised.
 Topics which have been discussed in previous meetings have included: school uniform, communication between school and home and (vice versa), entrance examinations and school reports.
-While it is understandable that the experiences of your own children will inform and provide anecdotal illustrations for the topics under discussion the forum is not, however, the place for dealing with issues of an academic or pastoral nature relating to individual children and you will find details elsewhere of how to contact the appropriate members of staff if you have any such concerns.
+While it is understandable that the experiences of your own children will inform and provide anecdotal illustrations for the topics under discussion the forum is not, however, the place for dealing with issues of an academic or pastoral nature relating to individual children.
+You will find details elsewhere of how to contact the appropriate members of staff if you have any such concerns.